microsoft/react-native-code-push/README.md

 codePush.sync({ updateDialog: true, installMode: codePush.InstallMode.IMMEDIATE });
 ```

-*Note: If you want to determine whether you check and/or download an available update based on the end-user's device battery level, network conditions, etc. then simply wrap the call to `sync` in a condition that ensures you only call it when desired.*
+*Note: If you want to decide whether you check and/or download an available update based on the end-user's device battery level, network conditions, etc. then simply wrap the call to `sync` in a condition that ensures you only call it when desired.*

 While the `sync` method tries to make it easy to perform silent and active updates with little configuration, it accepts an "options" object that allows you to customize numerous aspects of the default behavior mentioned above: